owkin/GrAIdient/Docs/Examples/VGG.md

 ## Benchmarks

-To benchmark the time performance of the a VGG like model, look at [VGGBenchmark](../../Tests/GrAIExamples/VGGBenchmark.swift) and rename `_test_TrainVGG` and `_test_EvalVGG` into `test_TrainVGG` and `test_EvalVGG`.
+To benchmark the time performance of the VGG model, look at [VGGBenchmark](../../Tests/GrAIExamples/VGGBenchmark.swift) and rename `_test_TrainVGG` and `_test_EvalVGG` into `test_TrainVGG` and `test_EvalVGG`.